sopnode/oai5g-rru/README.md

 * Stop the previous test ``` ./demo-oai.py --stop```
 * Make your changes on *fit11* in configuration file */root/demo-oai.sh*.
 (If the CN parameters you want to change are not in script */root/demo-oai.sh*, you can directly change chart file */root/oai-cn5g-fed/charts/oai-5g-core/oai-5g-basic/values.yaml*.)
 Then run on your laptop:
-* ``` ./demo-oai.py --namespace oai5g_v2 -k```
+* ``` ./demo-oai.py --namespace oai5g_v2 ```

 The latter command will take into account your changes to reconfigure the charts, and will then launch the OAI5G pods on the *oai5g_v2* namespace.
-The "-k" option is used to prevent R2lab worker nodes to leave and join the k8s cluster, which takes about 2 minutes to complete...

 Note that we don't use "--start" option in this case as this option skips the reconfiguration step.